ddbj/www/_metabobank/metadata-e.md

 : This column describes how the sample was extracted into a solvent prior to being injected into the analytical instrument of choice.
 Example, 400 µL water.

 [Parameter Value\[Derivatization\]](#Derivatization)<a name="Derivatization"></a>
-: If the sample has been subjected to chemical modification prior to injection.
+: If the sample has been subjected to chemical modification prior to injection, describe the modification.
 Example, sylilation.

 [Parameter Value\[Chromatography instrument\]](#Chromatography_instrument)<a name="Chromatography_instrument"></a>
 : Add the full name of the instrument used for the Chromatographic part of this assay, including the manufacturer and model number as reported in manufacturer's brochures, user manuals, or on their website.
 Example, Shimadzu Nexera UHPLC system.

 [Parameter Value\[Autosampler model\]](#Autosampler_model_Ch)<a name="Autosampler_model_Ch"></a>
-: Manufacturer and model number.
+: Manufacturer and model number of the autosampler used.

 [Parameter Value\[Column model\]](#Column_model_Ch)<a name="Column_model_Ch"></a>
-: Manufacturer, model number and dimensions.
+: Manufacturer, model number and dimensions of the column used.
 Example, HSS T3 C18 (1.8 μm, 1.0 x 100 mm; Waters).

 [Parameter Value\[Column type\]](#Column_type_Ch)<a name="Column_type_Ch"></a>
 : Type or phase of column used.
 Example, reverse phase.